Prayers and Prologue

 Saturdays: 5:00pm Confessions, 6:00pm Great Vespers

-Confessions can also be made by appointment with Fr.
+Confessions can be made by appointment with Fr.
 Stevo.

 Church School: 9:30am on Sundays